 The start of Their Mission

 Charles & Terri McEndree traveled to Haiti in April of 2010, 4 months after the devastating 7.0 magnitude earthquake on January 12, 2010.
-Terri, who is an OB/GYN physician and Charles is a registered nurse and hospital purchasing director, were so touched by the suffering and devastation that was left in the wake of the quake, that they were moved to donate their time, energy, and skills to those in need.
+Terri, who is an OB/GYN physician and Charles is a registered nurse working in hospital operations, were so touched by the suffering and devastation that was left in the wake of the quake, that they were moved to donate their time, energy, and skills to those in need.
 They decided that they would like to find some way to help others, since the need was so great.
 While they were there, amidst the devastation, they found individuals wanting to help to find relief for those suffering around them.
 One of those individuals giving aid that they met, was their translator – Marc Arthur Francois.

 Relief for Kids in Haiti